syncfusion-content/angular-docs/angular/Chart/Legend.md

 ---
 layout: post
-title: Chart legend
+title: Chart Legend in Angular| Syncfusion
-description: How to cutomize the legend in Essential Angular Chart.
+description: Learn here all more about Chart legend support in Syncfusion Angular control, its elements, and more.
 platform: Angular
 control: Chart
 documentation: ug
 ---

-# Legend
+# Legend in Angular Chart

 The legend contains the list of chart series and Trendlines that appear in a chart.